1874 Alabama gubernatorial election

-The 1874 Alabama gubernatorial election took place on November 3, 1874, in order to elect the governor of Alabama.
+The 1874 Alabama gubernatorial election took place on November 3, 1874, to elect the governor of Alabama.
 Incumbent Republican David P. Lewis unsuccessfully ran for reelection, losing to Democratic former U.S. Representative George S. Houston.
 This election would end an era of serious competition between the local Democratic and Republican parties, and start a 112-year win streak for Democrats in the gubernatorial level.

 General Election

-Incumbent governor David P. Lewis was a former Democrat who represented Lawrence County at the state secession convention in the prelude to the American Civil War, voting against secession but eventually serving as a legislator in the Provisional Confederate Congress; he would go on to be a delegate at the 1868 Democratic National Convention for Alabama before his joining the Republicans.
+Incumbent governor David P. Lewis was a former Democrat who represented Lawrence County at the state secession convention in the prelude to the American Civil War, voting against secession but eventually serving as a legislator in the Provisional Confederate Congress; he would go on to be a delegate at the 1868 Democratic National Convention for Alabama before joining the Republicans.
 Having been an advocate for the re-enfranchisement of scalawags who had served with the Confederacy and being a longtime resident of Alabama, Lewis was picked as the Republican nominee for the previous election.
 However, during his tenure, existing tensions between the factions of the Republicans, (Note: Most notably consisting of antebellum Unionists, or scalawags; northerners who had moved south post-war, or carpetbaggers; and the newly enfranchised population of former slaves, or freedmen.) particularly over civil rights and Reconstruction began to boil over, and the political violence of the Ku Klux Klan began to target many of the party's voters.

 The Democratic nominee was George S. Houston, a former representative and Senator for the state who had been pro-Union at the time of secession, but remained in Alabama through the war, though he took no part in its fighting; he was chosen likewise in an effort to appeal to a broader coalition which included Unionists dissatisfied with Lewis' administration.
 The Democrats presented themselves as "redeemers" who would restore White dominance and eliminate Republican corruption.

 Democrats used their comparative unity on the issues of civil rights and Reconstruction to their advantage; the dominance of these issues and the division of the Republicans on them, along with voter intimidation and fraud, handed Democrats the victory.
 After this, the Republicans remained out of the gubernatorial office until 1986, ending a period in which several elections had even been won by them and beginning a long period of Democratic dominance in the state.

 Election day massacre

 One notable incident of electoral violence took place on election day near Eufaula in Barbour County before moving to Spring Hill, where ballots were then being counted; a similar incident took place in Mobile County.
-In both cases many of the Black voters fled, and the Democrats won the counties.
+In both cases, many of the Black voters fled, and the Democrats won the counties.